swaptacular/swpt_accounts/protocol.rst

 prepared
-   Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received. `RT record`_\s with this status MUST NOT be deleted.
-Instead, they MUST be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message.
+   Indicates that a `PrepareTransfer`_ request has been sent, and a `PreparedTransfer`_ response has been received. `RT record`_\s with this status SHOULD NOT be deleted.
+Instead, they SHOULD be finalized first (committed or dismissed), by sending a `FinalizeTransfer`_ message.

 finalized
    Indicates that a `PrepareTransfer`_ request has been sent, a